stardog-union/launchpad-docs/azure/snowflake-passthrough.md

 }
 ```

-Should get the same results, however, the `urn:asSeenBy` results should match the current user:
+Should get the same results, however, the `urn:asSeenBy` results should match the logged-in user:
 ```
 +------------------+--------------+--------------------------------+
 |        s         |      p       |               o                |